o-t-w/blog/src/content/blog/design-tokens.md

         env:
           NODE_AUTH_TOKEN: ${{secrets.GITHUB_TOKEN}}
 ```
-From the command line I can then install the package in any frontend project with `npm install` and make use of the CSS custom properties.
+From the command line the package can then be installed on any frontend project with `npm install`.

 ## Using design tokens in Figma